opendocsg/slw-judgments-backfill/2008_SGHC_60/report.md

 31     I should mention that in applying for a worldwide Mareva Injunction, Watchdata submitted as follows:

 30\.
 In order for an application for a Worldwide Mareva Injunction to succeed, other additional factors become relevant.
-In _Guan Chong Cocoa Manufacturers v Pratiwi Shipping SA_ [2002] SGHC 202 ...., Belinda Ang JC (as her Honour then was) observed that ‘a worldwide mareva injunction is a draconian measure to be ordered only in exceptional circumstances – Before the court will make such an order, the situation must be so exceptional as to “cry out” as a matter of injustice for the order covering the foreign assets of a defendant.’
+In _Guan Chong Cocoa Manufacturers v Pratiwi Shipping SA_ <span class="citation">[2002] SGHC 202</span> ...., Belinda Ang JC (as her Honour then was) observed that ‘a worldwide mareva injunction is a draconian measure to be ordered only in exceptional circumstances – Before the court will make such an order, the situation must be so exceptional as to “cry out” as a matter of injustice for the order covering the foreign assets of a defendant.’

 31     Although the Defendants contested the application for a Mareva Injunction, they did not suggest that such an injunction, if granted, should be confined to their assets in Singapore.